girlscript-blr/code-with-girlscript-bangalore/Easy/3. COVID-19 Food Supply App/README.md

 ### Note:

-> Person Info Table should display the number of people as per their age category.
+> - **Person Info Table** should display the number of people as per their age category.
-> In the Food Info Table, the Required Quantity is the total number of food items(in kg or number of units) selected by each individual on taking the Survey.
+> - In the **Food Info Table**, the Required Quantity is the total number of food items(in kg or number of units) selected by each individual on taking the Survey.

 ## Requirements for submission